Wongani1/mtkn/README.md

 ### **GitHub OAuth**

-Job Odyssey handles user authorization through the Github OAuth.
+mtkn handles user authorization through the Github OAuth.
 In order for user data to be more secure, users are handled completely through authorization by Github.
 If you would like to logout, the authorization token will be erased but to have a completely separate user experience you will have to logout of Github as well.

 <img width=50% src="https://i.imgur.com/4xbKtA1.png">